jbenavidez/RAG-AI-Agent/README.md

 *   **CLI-service**: A command-line interface for interacting with the AI agent.
 Users can ask questions about NYC capital projects from 2023 to 2025, and the agent will respond using the structured project data.

  ## Data source
-The agent’s knowledge comes from  data.cityofnewyork.us, with data currently imported via a CSV file.
-This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since data.cityofnewyork.us provides both CSV exports and a public API for accessing capital projects content.
+The agent’s knowledge comes from   **data.cityofnewyork.us**, with data currently imported via a CSV file.
+This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since  **data.cityofnewyork.us** provides both CSV exports and a public API for accessing the capital projects information.

  ## Example
   ##### The following record is stored in our Weaviate DB